 Do I automatically get Original Medicare when I turn 65?

-Medicare enrollment begins three months before your 65th birthday and continues for 7 months.
 If you are currently receiving Social Security benefits, you don’t need to do anything.
 You will be automatically enrolled in Medicare Parts A and B effective the month you turn 65.
-If you are not already receiving Social Security benefits you will need to sign up for Medicare.
+If you are not already receiving Social Security benefits, you will need to sign up for Original Medicare.

-What happens if I don't sign up for Medicare Part B at 65?
+What happens if I don't sign up for Original Medicare when I turn 65?

-What if I’m still working and have employer insurance?
+What if I am still working and have employer insurance?

-If you are working past age 65 and have insurance from your job (or your spouse is working and you get health coverage that way), you should contact your plan and review how your coverage will change before deciding whether you need to enroll in Medicare now.
+If you are working past age 65 and have insurance from your job (or your spouse is working and you get health coverage that way), you should contact your plan and review how your coverage will change before deciding whether you need to enroll in Original Medicare.